-How Jessie James Decker Built Her Winning Marriage With Eric Decker
+How Jessie James Decker Built Her Winning Marriage With Eric Decker - E!
+Online

+More than seven years into marriage, the two have worked out quite the successful game plan.

+"People have asked us, 'How is the quarantine on your marriage?'" she noted to E!
+News in January.
+And the answer is....not all that much different.
+"He retired from football about a year before this whole pandemic," she explained.
+"So it wasn't, like, a shocker.
+He didn't have work to go to anymore and he was at home.
+And I work from home a lot, too.
+So we were just kind of adjusted to that."

-After all, they're half the reason for her rock-solid six-year marriage.
-The country pop singer-songwriter and the former wide receiver, 33, were prepared for their relationship to take a hit when they became parents just nine months after tying the knot in 2013 at Colorado's Castle Cliff Estate, near where he was stationed with the Denver Broncos.
+Truthfully, the musician, 32, and the former wide receiver, marking his 34th birthday Mar.
+15, were prepared for their relationship to take a hit when they became parents just nine months after tying the knot in 2013 at Colorado's Castle Cliff Estate, near where he was stationed with the Denver Broncos.

 "We talk about how sometimes the marriages don't work out once the kids are born because they're so tired," she told E!
+News in October 2015.

-News in October 2015, just a month after welcoming little Eric, "but we're so madly in love and we just have an incredible foundation."
+But in their case, their little crew—Vivianne, 6, Eric II, 5, and Forrest, 2—simply rounded out the squad.
+"We're made in love," she continued, "and we just have an incredible foundation."

 Rather than leaving the Nashville-based couple scrambling for pockets of romance, having children made their union "even stronger and made us even closer because you know—think about it.
-We created these people out of love together,"she explained during a chat on The Motherly Podcast last August.
+We created these people out of love together,"she explained during a chat on The Motherly Podcast in August 2019.
 "We are so madly in love with these people that we created together and we have the same goal which is to love them and take care of them and give them the best life we possibly can, which makes us closer and stronger,"

 Of course, she continued, "We already liked each other a ton before they came along."